DUB - MCO

 What is the cheapest month to fly from Dublin to Orlando Airport?

-The cheapest month for flights from Dublin to Orlando Airport is January, where tickets cost £431 on average.
-On the other hand, the most expensive months are July and August, where the average cost of tickets is £682 and £662 respectively.
+The cheapest month for flights from Dublin to Orlando Airport is February, where tickets cost £409 (return) on average.
+On the other hand, the most expensive months are August and July, where the average cost of round-trip tickets is £667 and £646 respectively.

 How far in advance should I book a flight from Dublin to Orlando Airport?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Dublin to Orlando Airport, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Dublin to Orlando Airport, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know - Cheap tickets from Dublin to Orlando